wmde/fundraising-banners-until-2022/desktop/README.md

 - [x] Add production config for webpack
 - [x] Test how webpack handles JavaScript that calls jQuery without requiring it.
 - [x] Add Dockerfile with installed npm >= 5.x, check in npm lock file (5.3 it is)
-- [ ] Preview with real Wikipedia DE markup and HTML on preview page.
+- [X] Preview with real Wikipedia DE markup and HTML on preview page.
 - [ ] Create upload plugin that wraps the generated JS (see above) and sends it to CentralNotice
 - [ ] development version with source maps

 ## Random ideas
-* Move index.html out of `dist` into `public` folder and use different values for `devServer.contentBase` and `devServer.publicPath` ?
 * Configure Campaign number, campaign prefix and campaign start date to generate file names and tracking info inside banners.

 ## Notes on possible Banner code improvements